junistz-dev/junistz-dev/README.md

 👀 I’m interested in data analytics, data engineering, and data structures/algorithms.<br>
 🌱 I’m currently learning Data Science in Computer Science at Monash University.
 Final year student.<br>
 💞️ I’m looking to collaborate on any projects that are feasible for a Year 3 CS Student.<br>
-📫 I'm working in Sunway Property, data science internship.
+📫 I'm did Sunway Property, data science internship.

 # 💻 Tech Stack: